-From 1988 to 2008, there were only singles and doubles events for men and women.
-Only in 2012 did table tennis have a team event at the Olympics, as well as mixed doubles for both men’s and women’s teams.
+From 1988 to 2008, only singles and doubles events were held for men and women.
+Only in 2012 did table tennis have a team event at the Olympics and mixed doubles for both men’s and women’s teams.

-The mixed doubles bronze medal was won by the Chinese Taipei’s Lin Yun Ju and Cheng I-ching team.
+The Chinese Taipei’s Lin Yun Ju and Cheng I-ching team won the mixed doubles bronze medal.
 The third place belonged to France’s Emmanuel Lebesson and Yuan Jia Nan.
-The 2020 summer Olympics table tennis event became a spectacle to be witnessed, with all the ups, downs, joys, and sorrows all packed into one event.
+The 2020 Summer Olympics table tennis event became a spectacle to be witnessed, with all the ups, downs, joys, and sorrows all packed into one event.

-Omar Assar from Egypt faced off against Sweden’s Mattias Falck and upset him with Chinese Taipei’s Chuang Chih- Yuan in the 16th round of the men’s singles event.
-Omar Assar became the first athlete from a middle-eastern country that reached the men’s singles quarter-final.
+Omar Assar from Egypt faced off against Sweden’s Mattias Falck and upset him with Chinese Taipei’s Chuang Chih-Yuan in the 16th round of the men’s singles event.
+Omar Assar became the first athlete from a Middle Eastern country that reach the men’s singles quarter-final.
 He would face defeat against China’s Ma Long.

 While the Egyptians rejoiced, the opposite happened for Japan’s Tomokazu Harimoto.
-Harimoto was left astonished when he faced a round of 16 defeats against Slovenia’s Darko Jorgic.
-Jorgic seeded 18th made a spectacle of the rankings and bashed the third-seeded Japanese player’s dreams of holding the gold medal on home soil.
+Harimoto was left astonished when he faced a round of 16 defeat against Slovenia’s Darko Jorgic.
+Jorgic, seeded 18th, made a spectacle of the rankings and bashed the third-seeded Japanese player’s dreams of holding the gold medal on home soil.

 Road To Tokyo – Tomokazu Harimoto – From Young Talent to Leading Man

 Another historic moment comes from none other than the Chinese legend Ma Long as he obliterated his teammate, Fan Zhendong, in the great final of the men’s singles match.
-He has made history by becoming another three times world table tennis champion.
-Ma Long became the first to defend the title.
+He has made history by becoming another three-time world table tennis champion.
+Ma Long from China became the first to defend the title.

-Looking Back At The Table Tennis Olympics Medal History
+Looking Back at The Table Tennis Olympics History Medals

-The highest number of Table Tennis Olympics medals belongs to none other than China ever since the 1988 Summer Olympics.
-The athlete medal leader scorecard is all dominated by the golden stars on the red canton flag of China.
+The highest number of Table Tennis Olympic medals has been in China since the 1988 Summer Olympics.
+The athlete medal leader scorecard is dominated by the golden stars on the red canton flag of China.
 Also, only once was the golden Nordic cross on the field of Sweden’s flag’s light blue and the black-red-golden tricolor of that of the Germans and twice the whites of Japan’s and South Korea’s.

-The Chinese men’s team was the top seed, and they extended their 100 percent winning record by defeating the second seed Germany.
-As China gained more and more achievements, Ma has also become the most decorated table tennis athlete in the sport’s history with five gold medals.
+The Chinese men’s team was the top seed, and they extended their 100 percent winning record by defeating the second seed in Germany.
+As China gained more and more achievements, Ma has also become the most decorated table tennis athlete in the sport’s history, with five gold medals.

 But who has won the highest number of medals at the Table Tennis Olympics?

-Looking at the list of the Olympics medalists in table tennis, you can see that Wang Hao, Ma Long, and Wang Nan – all the three draws as the winner of the highest number of Table Tennis Olympics medals in history.
+Looking at the list of the Olympics medalists in table tennis, you can see that Wang Hao, Ma Long, and Wang Nan – all three draw as the winner of the highest number of Table Tennis Olympics medals in history.

-All three of them won in total five medals at the Olympics.
+All three of them won five total medals at the Olympics.
 But Wang Hao won two golds and three silvers.
-Whereas Ma Long won five gold medals; perhaps that is why Wikipedia regards Ma Long as the table tennis medal leader at Olympics.
+Whereas Ma Long won five gold medals; perhaps that is why Wikipedia regards Ma Long as the table tennis medal leader at the Olympics.

 This was her first Olympic medal since the 2004 Table Tennis Olympics.
 Their team had managed to pull off a great upset against the German team, seeded to be third.